How to write an effective app usability test script

 1. Background information

-Example of an introduction section from an ArcTouch client usability test script.
+Example of an introduction section from an ArcTouch client user test script.

 This section provides a script for the moderator to welcome participants and give them an overview of what to expect in the test.
 If the test is moderated, we also introduce the facilitator and any companies involved.